 The measurement of the respective assets and liabilities recognized in connection with the acquisition has been made in accordance with the provisions of SFAS No. 141, Business Combinations.
-The fair value of the net assets acquired in the Cartesian acquisition exceeded the total consideration paid by the Company, resulting in negative goodwill of \$3.5 million.
+The fair value of the net assets acquired in the Cartesian acquisition exceeded the total consideration paid by the Company, resulting in negative goodwill of \$3.8 million.
 Because the acquisition involves contingent consideration, the Company is required to recognize additional purchase consideration equal to the lesser of the negative goodwill or the maximum amount of contingent consideration of \$9.2 million.
 The negative goodwill is included in the total purchase price and reflected as a current liability based on the anticipated resolution of the contingent feature.
-If and when contingent payments are earned, we will apply the payments against these contingent liabilities.
+If and when contingent payments are earned, the Company will apply the payments against these contingent liabilities.
 Any contingent payments in excess of the initial accrued contingent consideration will be recorded as goodwill.
 To the extent contingent payments are not made, the Company will reduce the basis of certain acquired assets and any remaining negative goodwill will be charged to the results of operations as an extraordinary gain.
+Earn-out consideration of \$1.5 million and \$3.5 million was earned and paid during the thirteen and thirty-nine weeks ended September 29, 2007, respectively.
+The payment of the earn-out consideration reduced the liability for accrued contingent consideration.
+Potential earn-out payments in excess of amounts already paid total \$5.7 million at September 29, 2007.

-The aggregate purchase price of \$10.6 million consists of the following (in thousands):
+The aggregate purchase price of \$10.9 million consisted of the following (in thousands):

-Cash \$ 7,030

-Accrued contingent consideration 3,541

-Total purchase price \$ 10,571
+Accrued contingent consideration 3,824 Total purchase price \$ 10,854

 The following table summarizes the estimated fair value of the assets acquired and liabilities assumed as of the date of acquisition.
 The allocation of the purchase price is based on preliminary estimates and is subject to further refinement.
-The preliminary allocation assigned to identifiable intangible assets was determined with the assistance of an independent appraisal firm.
+The preliminary allocation of the purchase price assigned to identifiable intangible assets was determined with the assistance of an independent appraisal firm.